poldracklab/stampede-modules/README.md

 on your stampede account, edit ~/.modules and add the following:

-module use /work/01329/poldrack/stampede-modules
+<pre>module use /work/01329/poldrack/stampede-modules
-module load poldracklab-env
+module load poldracklab-env</pre>

 ## Adding a new python module